junxit/us-congress-bills-111/metadata.md

 - 2010-02-22 — Placed on the House Calendar, Calendar No. 160.
 - 2010-02-22 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-414.
 - 2010-02-22 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-414.
+- 2010-03-23 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Perriello objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-03-23 — Considered under suspension of the rules. (consideration: CR H2235-2237)
+- 2010-03-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3562.
+- 2010-03-23 — Mr. Perriello moved to suspend the rules and pass the bill, as amended.
+- 2010-03-24 — Considered as unfinished business. (consideration: CR H2311)
+- 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 3/23/2010 H2235)
+- 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 3/23/2010 H2235)